 A 5K Buddy signs up to participate in the 5K Celebration as a one-on-one buddy for the day’s events.
 You run, walk, skip or hop with a GOTR girl at the Girls on the Run 5K Celebration in Corvallis.
 That means keeping pace with the girl, ensuring her safety, and cheering her on.
 For many girls, the final 5K Celebration is the biggest challenge and greatest accomplishment of their Girls on the Run experience.
 One of a girl’s favorite parts is having her very own 5K Buddy by her side!

 The goal of Girls on the Run is for the girls to do their best and HAVE FUN!
 Girls are not encouraged to race competitively, but are encouraged to reach their own goals.

 GOTR’s committees help promote and support our organization in a variety of ways.
-Our volunteers work throughout the year, to spread the word about the mission of GOTR, plan events, plan the 5k and raise funds to keep the program affordable.
+Our volunteers work throughout the year, to spread the word about the mission of GOTR, plan events, plan the 5K and raise funds to keep the program affordable.
 Most committees meet once a month at a set time.
-If you have a particular interest or skill please fill out a volunteer application here.
+If you have a particular interest or skill please contact us at email@example.com.

 The Marketing Committee helps promote Girls on the Run Willamette Valley, as well as produce marketing, social media, program and 5k materials.
 This committee is critical to spreading the word to volunteers, families and donors alike.
-The Marketing Committee is comprised of members of the Board of Directors, community volunteers and our Marketing Intern works closely with the events, 5k, grants/sponsorship and volunteer committees to help promote GOTR.
+The Marketing Committee is comprised of members of the Board of Directors and community volunteers who work on the events, 5K, grants/sponsorship and volunteer committees to help promote GOTR.